Certificate Management Overview¶

 There are two methods to accomplish this:

 - Generate CSR and Import a Certificate: these steps are provided below.

 Generate CSR and Import Certificate¶

-Step 1.
-Generate the CSR file¶
+Generate the CSR File¶

 Gateway Certificate Management¶

-Setup Custom Gateway Certificate¶
+Setting up the Custom Gateway Certificate¶